5 Challenges Facing Safety Managers in 2023

 Start by examining the state of your work environment.
 It’s not enough anymore to offer only “competitive pay and benefits.”
 Teams want proven health and safety initiatives, work-life balance, clean work areas that elevate productivity rather than work against it, and leaders who do more than talk about employee well-being.

-Does your warehouse draw in new recruits or turn them away?
-Does your lab make workers feel safe and their health valued?
+Does your facility draw in new recruits or turn them away?
 Are they standing on hard cement or metal grating for 8+ hours a day?
-Are there trip hazards in your plant like awkwardly positioned and raised cable covers, old anti-fatigue mats with tears and broken borders, or other slipping and falling hazards?
+Are there trip hazards in your plant like old anti-fatigue mats being randomly pieced together?

 2. Absenteeism and Productivity

-In warehouses, plants, labs, and factories, employees fill specialized and skilled positions that play a key role in the manufacturing process.
-An absent employee not only impacts their immediate role but every other function downstream.
+Manufacturing employees fill specialized and skilled positions that play a key role in the manufacturing process.
+An absent employee not only impacts their immediate demand but every other function downstream.

 A healthy absenteeism rate is considered 1.5-1.8%.
 According to the Bureau of Labor Statistics, in manufacturing it’s nearly double (3.1%).
 This cost manufacturing companies nearly $3 billion 2022.